 Latest funding results of the Alzheimer Society Research Program

-In 2024, the Alzheimer Society Research Program is investing $5,244,000 in 40 researchers and their projects.
+In 2025, the Alzheimer Society Research Program is investing $5.1 million in 37 researchers and their projects.
 Thanks to generous donors and funding partners, including Brain Canada Foundation, Canadian Institutes of Health Research – Institute of Aging, Research Manitoba, Saskatchewan Health Research Foundation and Fonds de Recherche du Québec.

 The Alzheimer Society Research Program funds dementia research in Canada, through four award categories: Doctoral Award, Postdoctoral Award, New Investigator Grant and Proof of Concept Grant.
 The types of research we fund fall in to eight priority areas, listed below.